- Written by Dr.Mehmet Demircioglu

 The fourth mistake is comparing your day 15 or day 45 appearance with someone else’s month six photo.
 This is unfair to your own healing.

 The fifth mistake is stopping or starting hair loss medication without medical discussion.
-Some patients need a plan for the native hair around the transplanted zone, and some patients cannot tolerate certain medications.
-A hair transplant without finasteride should be planned instead of decided from panic.
+Some people need a plan for the native hair around the transplanted zone, and some cannot tolerate certain medications.
+A hair transplant without finasteride needs planning instead of a decision made from panic.

 The sixth mistake is ignoring serious warning signs because the clinic has told you everything is always normal.
-Most healing changes are mild, but worsening pain, spreading redness, pus, foul odor, fever, unusual dark tissue, or worsening swelling should be assessed promptly.
+Most healing changes are mild, but worsening pain, spreading redness, pus, foul odor, fever, unusual dark tissue, or worsening swelling need prompt assessment.

 Do not test the grafts over and over, but do not ignore warning signs either.